haskellfoundation/hs-opt-handbook.github.io/src/Optimizations/GHC_opt/lambda_lifting.rst

    :args: bench lethargy:tooManyClosures

-.. [#] This program and example comes from Sebastian Graf and Simon Peyton Jones
+.. [#f1] This program and example comes from :cite:t:`selectiveLambdaLifting`;
-       :cite:p:`selectiveLambdaLifting`; thank you for your labor!:
+         thank you for your labor!: